Vietnam.vn - Nền tảng quảng bá Việt Nam

 PPPs in Vietnam have contributed significantly to improving infrastructure - an important factor for the tourism experience.
 Besides traditional capital sources, private investment plays an important role in developing transport, urban and energy infrastructure.

-Good news came at the end of 2023 when the Government issued a pilot resolution to increase the level of state capital participating in PPP projects to 70% in certain areas, compared to the initial level of 50%.
+Good news came at the end of 2023 when the Government issued a pilot resolution to increase the level of state capital participating in PPP projects to 70% in certain fields, compared to the initial level of 50%.
 This is a positive step, creating favorable conditions for private investors to participate more strongly in PPP projects.

 Mr. Caesar Indra (Chairman of Traveloka)